Milen Petkov: International career

 Petkov was part of the Bulgarian World Cup 1998 team and Bulgarian 2004 European Football Championship team, which was eliminated in the first round, finishing bottom of Group C, having finished top of Qualifying Group 8 in the pre-tournament phase.
-Between 1997 and 2004 for Bulgaria national football team he had 37 caps and scored 1 goals.
+Between 1997 and 2004 for Bulgaria national football team he had 37 caps and scored 1 goal.

 After football

-Petkov after the end of his career as a footballer, took up coaching and also worked as a agent.
+Petkov after the end of his career as a footballer, took up coaching and also worked as an agent.

 Personal life

 Petkov's son, Aleks Petkov, is also a professional footballer.